 301 Main Building

-As the Chief Legal Officer for the University of Kentucky, he provides proactive strategic advice on critical legal and policy issues confronting a land grant research university with an integrated academic medical center, a high-profile athletics program, and an operating budget of $4.2 billion.
+As the Chief Legal Officer for the University of Kentucky, he provides initiative-taking strategic advice on critical legal and policy issues confronting a land grant research university with an integrated academic medical center, a high-profile athletics program, and an operating budget of nearly $5 billion.
 Before assuming his present position in 2012, he spent eight years as the first in-house counsel at Christopher Newport University, a public liberal arts university.
 Prior to becoming in-house counsel at Christopher Newport, he represented public institutions as an Assistant Attorney General in both Colorado and Virginia.

 As Solicitor General of Virginia for four years, he was responsible for the Virginia State Government’s U.S. Supreme Court litigation (except capital cases) as well as lower court appeals involving the constitutionality of statutes or politically sensitive issues.
 He argued two cases in the U.S. Supreme Court and numerous cases in the lower appellate courts.
 He co-authored seven U.S. Court merits briefs, eleven U.S. Supreme Court amicus briefs, and more than fifty briefs at the petition stage.
 Two of those briefs won Best Brief Awards from the National Association of Attorneys General (2004 and 2009).